• Home

 1. Uncomfortable shoes

 Older celebrities may wear 6” stilettos like Jane Fonda who is in her 80s but I’m sure she slips them off as soon as the camera isn’t pointing at her.
-Even when I was young, I thought high heels were torture devices designed to bind your feet.
+Even when I was young, I thought high heels were torture devices designed to bind my feet.
 They make your legs look long and lean. . . sure. . . but one false move could spell disaster.

 Comfortable shoes are a wardrobe priority for me.
 Reflexology is a practice that focuses on pressure points on the feet and hands and how they can affect your health.
 Forcing your feet into uncomfortable shoes can compromise your overall health.